holyjak/static-jsfexpression-validator/README.md

 - finishing touches:
-    - add addFunctionReturnTypeOverride -> FakingMethodMapper
+    - add addFunctionReturnTypeOverride -> MethodFakingFunctionMapper

-- report all functions found (and of course not validated)
+- report all functions found (and of course not validated (SUPPORT PARTLY IMPLEMENTED))

 - better support for view file filtrering (includes/excludes)

 - JsfElFilter should take something more reasonable than ParsedElExpression - remove setters, ref.to Iterator<ElSegment>, incl.file name, tag, line
     - how does it work with "#{b\[nestedBean.itsProp].property + anotherBean}"?

+---

 - full JSF 1.2+ support:
     - Facelets (the Facelets page says it has compile-type EL validation?!)